mongodb/docs/source/reference/glossary.rst

       namespace.

    replica pairs
       The precursor to the MongoDB :term:`replica sets <replica set>`.

-Replica pairs were deprecated in MongoDB v1.6.
+      .. deprecated:: 1.6